spacecloud-io/space-docs/content/storage/database/data-modelling/supported-features.md

 > **Note:** Links are not physical fields in table.
 They are virtual fields which help Space Cloud to perform join operations on the backend.

-The `@link` directive is used to link a field to:
+The `@link` directive is used to link a field to another field/table/link in the same or a different database.

-- Another type/table
-- A field within another type/table
+You can pass the following arguments in the `@link` directive:

-- Another link
+- `table`: The table to link to.
+- `from`: The field in the current table used for linking both the tables.
+- `to`: The field in the linked table that used for linking both the tables.
+- `field`: Optional.
+The field in the linked table that you want to link to.
+Used if you want to link to a field/link.
+- `db`: Optional.
+The alias name of the database to link to.
+Used in cross-database links.

 **Case 1: (Linking to another type/table)**